Louis Charles Daubuz1

 F, #29538, b.
 5 April 1836, d.
 17 May 1914

 Hon.
-Harriet Stonor was born on 5 April 1836.1 She was the daughter of Thomas Stonor, 3rd Lord Camoys and Frances Towneley.2 She married Leopold George Frederick Agar-Ellis, 5th Viscount Clifden of Gowran, son of George James Welbore Agar-Ellis, 1st Baron Dover and Lady Georgiana Howard, on 8 February 1864 at Roman Catholic Church of the Assumption, Warwick Street, London, England.3 She died on 17 May 1914 at age 78.1 Her will was probated in August 1914, at £9,400 gross.4
+Harriet Stonor was born on 5 April 1836.1 She was the daughter of Thomas Stonor, 3rd Lord Camoys and Frances Towneley.2 She married Leopold George Frederick Agar-Ellis, 5th Viscount Clifden of Gowran, son of George James Welbore Agar-Ellis, 1st Baron Dover and Lady Georgiana Howard, on 8 February 1864 at Roman Catholic Church of the Assumption, Warwick Street, London, EnglandG.3 She died on 17 May 1914 at age 78.1 Her will was proven (by probate) in August 1914, at £9,400 gross.4

 Her married name became Agar-Ellis.
-As a result of her marriage, Hon.
+After her marriage, Hon.
 Harriet Stonor was styled as Viscountess Clifden of Gowran on 28 March 1895.

 Citations